 You should start by laying out a clear executable step-by-step plan with a defined timeframe, project team responsibilities, business and IT objectives and proper software evaluation criteria.

-Here are 4 steps for success to get a successful software selection underway:
+Here are 4 steps for software selection success:

 1) Management needs to develop a software selection project work plan that clearly spells out the activities that will occur over a defined project timeline.
 This will be important to ensure project team members understand the timing of key activities to manage their workloads.
 A key consideration worth noting is that nobody on the selection team will be able to work on this project full-time.
 The reality is that although this project is critical, everyone will need to balance the time and effort they devote to it with their normal job responsibilities.

 2) Each project team member should have defined roles on the project to ensure they understand what is expected from them for the project’s success.
 This should include role definitions for the project manager and ad hoc team members, such as business domain expertise for defining current and future business requirements.

 3) Clear business requirements by process are required to determine if an identified software solution will meet your organization’s needs.
 For example, ERP would include Order Management, Order to Cash, Procurement, Purchase to Pay and others.
 The project’s management team must identify and document business requirements with key business leaders.
 These business requirements should also be prioritized to ensure critical business needs are met by the software solution or if any gaps exist.